skalarock/automate-the-boring-stuff-with-python-project/Chapter 4/Lists.md

   spam        # ['cat', 'dog', 'fish', 'elephant']
   ```

-- you can leave out one or both of the indexes on either side
-of the colon in the slice
+- you can leave out one or both of the indexes on either side of the colon in the slice:

    ```python
    spam = ['cat', 'bat', 'rat']